Top 8 Reasons to Use Email Signature Marketing

 In fact, the larger your company, the more essential the email signature channel becomes.
 Staff may be located miles apart in separate buildings and offices, so a small message in their email signature can be an effective way to reach all of them.

-The attributes of the email signature channel, even taken individually, make for an attractive marketing communications channel - the targeting and control of direct marketing email, the high volume, constant presence and potential relevance of advertising.
+The attributes of your email signature design, even when taken individually, make for an attractive marketing communications channel.
+They offer the targeting and control of direct marketing email, the high volume, constant presence, and potential relevance of advertising.

 However, the email signature channel goes further and combines all of these attributes and increasing the value of the next.
 It provides tight audience targeting and enhances your business relevance, which in turn can be further aided by its trusted/valued source.
-Email signatures, when used correctly, can be turned into powerful marketing opportunities that will provide additional benefits for your business.
+Email signatures, when used correctly and as part of your overall marketing strategy, can be turned into powerful opportunities to provide additional benefits for your business.

 For more great tips on how leverage email signature marketing within your organization, check out our official Email Signatures for Dummies guide and order your free copy today.